-I don’t have a rehearsal space, just a tiny apartment that serves as my home-based studio/office.
-My recordings have an unpolished lo-fi production sound, as a by-product of the bad microphones and makeshift equipment used.
+I don’t have a rehearsal space, just a tiny apartment that serves as my home-based studio/office (aka The Spacejunk UFO).
+Recordings done here have an unpolished lo-fi production sound, as a by-product of makeshift equipment used.

 I have two multi-track machines;

 On my computer, I use whatever freeware programs that are available online.
+Mostly, it is used for sampling and drum machine programming.
 Two old broken boomboxes serve as studio monitors.
 I also collect various types of tape recorders (cassette, micro-cassette, reel-to-reel, 8-track, etc).

-I prefer recording electrical instruments directly, via preamps or emulators, and mic-ing up an ambient “room sound” for acoustic tracks.
+I prefer recording electrical instruments directly, via preamps or cabinet emulators, and mic-ing up an ambient “room sound” for acoustic tracks.
 Analog tape is good for getting a saturated compression sound, well-suited to percussion instruments or creating tape noises.
 Digital is good at getting a cleaner sound.
 I record the bulk of my material at home.
-I make demos during the week and begin multi-tracking by the weekend.
-My original plan was to lay basic tracks on tape, bounce them to digital, then either take the tracks to someone else for mixing (maybe at a higher quality studio with a good engineer) or figure out how to do it myself.
+My original plan was to lay basic tracks on tape, bounce them to digital for overdubs, then take the tracks to someone else for mixing & mastering (maybe at a higher quality studio with a good engineer) or figure out how to do it myself.

 I don’t have very high quality microphones;